people process technology framework

 Offer feedback and real-time input.

-A successful people, process, technology approach requires constant feedback and improvement.
+A successful people, process, technology approach requires constant feedback and continuous improvement.
 The development process is complicated by rigid processes that also frustrate team members.
 Flexibility is mandatory for success.

 This is why the engineering manager’s work doesn’t finish with measuring.
 Constant assessment is necessary, as well as feedback and real-time input from the team.
 It is only by integrating these that you may ensure your processes are relevant, efficient and that they bring value to the business.